How to Buy a House home

 Notice some interesting things about this.
 From the first two examples you can see that you can carry some "free" debt.
 With a monthly income of $3000, it doesn't matter whether you have no debt or $175/mo. in debt, you're limited to a $960/mo. mortgage payment either way because the Housing Ratio is the limiting factor.
 Now, if you had more than $175/mo. in debt then your debt would be the limiting factor.

 This point is illustrated rather dramatically in Example #4.
-This person is making a ton of money -- $10,000 a month.
+This person is making a ton of money—$10,000 a month.
 And with only $4000 in debt, her net is $6000/mo., way more than our #1 or #2 people make.
-Yet this person can't get a loan at all -- the bank thinks she's overextended because her existing debt is too high in proportion to her income.
+Yet this person can't get a loan at all—the bank thinks she's overextended because her existing debt is too high in proportion to her income.

-Here's an estimate of the loan you could get at various debt levels, assuming $10,000 down, $3500/mo. income, 7% interest, 30-year mortgage, and 2% property taxes and insurance.
+The chart shows estimates of the loan you could get at various debt levels, assuming $10,000 down, $3500/mo. income, 7% interest, 30-year mortgage, and 2% property taxes and insurance.

 Bigger down payment.
 The more money you can put down, the more the bank will loan you.
 Remember our 28 to 36% Housing Ratio and our 36 to 42% Debt Ratio?
-One thing that gets you towards the higher end of the scale is a bigger down payment.
+One thing that gets you towards the higher end of the scales is a bigger down payment.
 (The other main thing is your credit score.)
 Here are typical ratios allowed depending on your down payment:

 Down Payment